China passes law to counter foreign sanctions | Headlines

 The bill underwent a secret first reading in April, and was passed on Thursday, barely two days after NPC announced that it was doing a second reading of the bill.
 It skipped a third reading normally needed for other bills.
 The European Union Chamber of Commerce said its members are alarmed at the lack of transparency about the passing of the bill.

 "China seems to be in a hurry.
 Such action is not conducive to attracting foreign investment or reassuring companies that increasingly feel that they will be used as sacrificial pawns in a game of political chess," Joerg Wuttke, the Chamber's president, told Reuters.
-Foreign companies looking to do business in China may find themselves up against increasing scrutiny from Chinese regulatory authorities in relation to their operations both locally and abroad, said Shaun Wu, from Paul Hastings, a law firm in Hong Kong
+Foreign companies looking to do business in China may find themselves up against increasing scrutiny from Chinese regulatory authorities in relation to their operations both locally and abroad, said Shaun Wu, a partner at law firm Paul Hastings.

 "Cooperation is the best option but the U.S. doesn't want it.
 So retaliation, such as with this new law, is the second best option.
 Sucking it up is the worst," he said.